peter-w-bryant/MYSH-MyShell/README.md

 so that within their shell session, the user can simply type ```ls``` and the executable ```/bin/ls``` will be run.

-I think it is important to note that alias is an example of a "built-in" command.
+One important thing I wanted to note is that alias is an example of a "built-in" command.
 A built-in command means that my shell interprets this command directly; my shell does not exec() the built-in command and run it as a separate process; instead, the built-in command impacts how my shell itself runs.

 There are three ways that alias can be invoked in my shell.
 <ul>